 PONT’s education team help pupils in Wales and Uganda to learn more about their world.
 We also provide resources and training to improve education opportunities in Mbale.

 We’ve set up school links, school libraries and an IT Hub to support learning and training in the region.
 We plant trees and provide solar and hydro power.
 We bring teachers together to learn from each other and we help them support pupils with disabilities.

 We’ve linked over 100 schools in Wales with schools in Mbale region – including nursery, infants, primary, secondary and special schools.

 Schools send each other letters and pictures and many teachers, headteachers and students have visited each other.
 Partnerships allow teachers and pupils to learn about and respect each other’s cultures and ways of life.
-They share ideas and experiences and develop common projects in areas such as literacy, numeracy, geography sport, music, and sustainable development, to enhance the curriculum.
+They share ideas and experiences and develop common projects to enhance the curriculum in areas such as literacy, numeracy, geography, sport, music, and sustainable development.